In a previous post, I explained why certain condoms can cause a UTI; this time let’s examine the connection between IUD & UTI.

 #2: IUD & UTI: Bacteriuria

-As you can imagine, if IUD could potentially affect your ability to properly eliminate urine, this might lead to increased number of bacteria growing in your bladder.
+As you can imagine, if IUD could potentially affect your ability to properly eliminate urine, this might lead to an increased number of bacteria growing in your bladder.

 In many cases, this does not immediately result in UTI symptoms and therefore called “asymptomatic bacteriuria”.
 This means, that bacteria are present at abnormally high concentrations but the host doesn’t experience any physical symptoms.